Free Case Evaluation

 • Payment of monies already owed to you (unused vacation, etc.) that do not require a separate agreement

 Don’t take a chance with your separation agreement.
-Speak with one of our New York City severance agreement attorneys by calling (212) 967-3000 before you sign.
+Speak with one of our New York City severance agreement attorneys by calling before you sign

 You May Be Entitled to Obtain Maximum Compensation

-Experienced New York Severance Agreement Lawyers Ready to Assist You
+Experienced Westchester, NY Severance Agreement Lawyers Ready to Assist You

-If you have been offered a severance package and agreement by your employer, the severance agreement lawyers at Levine & Blit can review it for you and make sure you are not signing away your rights as an employee.
+If you have been offered a severance package or agreement by your employer, the severance agreement lawyers at Levine & Blit can review it to ensure you are not signing away important employee rights.

-Our attorneys are known for their extensive knowledge of federal and state employment laws, legal acumen, and negotiation skills.
-We can negotiate with your employer for a better severance package or take your harassment or discrimination case to court if needed in order to protect your rights and interests.
+Our severance attorneys in Westchester, NY, are recognized for their deep knowledge of federal and state employment laws, strong legal skills, and proven negotiation strategies.
+We can negotiate with your employer for a more favorable severance package, or, if necessary, pursue harassment or discrimination claims in court to protect your rights and interests.

-To find out how we can help you, call our firm today at (212) 967-3000 or contact us online and schedule a free case evaluation with a New York severance agreement lawyer from our firm.
+To learn how we can assist you, call us today at 646-461-6838 or contact us online to schedule a free case evaluation with a New York severance agreement lawyer.

 Contact Levine & Blit